tshine/swoosh/README.md

 ## Attachments

 You can attach files to your email using the `Swoosh.Email.attachment/2` function.
 Just give the path of your file as an argument and we will do the rest.
-It also works with a `%Plug.Upload{}` struct.
+It also works with a `%Plug.Upload{}` struct, or a `%Swoosh.Attachment{}` struct, which can be constructed using `Swoosh.Attachment.new` detailed here in the [docs](https://hexdocs.pm/swoosh/Swoosh.Attachment.html#new/2).

 All built-in adapters have support for attachments.